boutell/ml-sharp-ez/README.md

 ## "I found a bug / I have an idea"

 Pull requests and github issues welcome.
 Remember, we have to abide by Apple's license, this is a research tool not a product.

+Contributions to get the GPU working for more people more of the time would be great.